Blitzman/CarND-Model-Predictive-Control/README.md

 #### Timestep length and elapsed duration (N & dt)

+#### Polynomial fitting and MPC processing

+A third order polynomial is fitted to the waypoints in line 115 of `src/main.cpp` to later feed the MPC solver.
+Before that fitting, the waypoints are preprocessed (lines 108-113 of `src/main.cpp`) to transform them into the vehicle's space.

 #### Model predictive control with latency

 ### Simulation

 #### The vehicle must successfully drive a lap around the track

+Using our MPC implementation, the car is able to successfully drive a lap around the track without popping up onto ledges or rolling over any surfaces that would be considered unsafe.
+A video is included to demo that successful lap.